Wednesday

 What is the Home Buyers' Plan?

-• The Home Buyers Plan is a federal government program that allows a person to withdraw up to $35,000.00 from their own RRSPs to buy or build a qualifying home for themselves or a specified disabled person.
-A person must meet the definition of a first-time home buyer if using the funds for themself but need not be a first-time home buyer if using the funds for a specified disabled person.
+• The Home Buyers Plan is a federal government program that allows a person to withdraw monies from their RRSPs to buy or build a qualifying home for themselves or a specified disabled person.
+A person must meet the definition of a first-time home buyer if using the funds for themselves but need not be a first-time home buyer if using the funds for a specified disabled person.

 • The funds to be withdrawn must have been invested into the RRSPs for a minimum of 90 days prior to their withdrawal.